Heavy metal genres: Red and Anarchist black metal

-Blackened heavy metal

-Blackened heavy metal is a sub-genre of black metal which primary takes influence from heavy metal songwriting.
-Examples of blackened heavy metal include Demonaz, and Hellward.

 Symphonic black metal

 Symphonic black metal is a style of black metal that incorporates symphonic and orchestral elements.
 This may include the usage of music workstation keyboards to conjure up "pseudo-orchestral" landscapes with default presets (e.g. strings, choirs, piano, organs, and pads), or full orchestral arrangements containing woodwind, brass, percussion, keyboards and strings.
 Bands like Carach Angren may feature solo instruments such as violins, in addition to virtual or live orchestral arrangements.
 Vocals can be "clean" or operatic in style, and song structures are more defined or are inspired by symphonies, albeit not adhering to forms found in Western music (e.g. sonata, rondo, theme and variations) and following a typical riff-based approach.
 Many of the characteristics of traditional black metal are retained, such as shrieked vocals, fast tempos, high treble gain and tremolo picked electric guitars.
+But the speed is usually slower, the song structure is clearer, the band uses a lot of keyboards, and even the entire orchestra, just like symphonic metal.
 Examples of symphonic black metal include Emperor and Dimmu Borgir.

-Blackened screamo

-Blackened screamo or blackened skramz melds black metal with screamo.
-Examples of blackened screamo bands include Celeste, Anomie, Bosse-de-Nage, No Omega, Weeping and We Came Out Like Tigers.